ceramicnetwork/docs/docs/run/nodes/nodes.md

 4. Staying Connected

-    Submit a pull request to the [Ceramic peerlist](https://github.com/ceramicnetwork/peerlist) with the multiaddress of your IPFS node, the IP address for your Ceramic node, and a description of the data persistence setup for the multiaddress, Ceramic State Store and IPFS Repo.
-Once your pull request is merged in you will be connected to the Ceramic network and the [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).
+    Submit a [placeholder] with the static public IP address for your Ceramic node and a description of the data persistence setup for the Ceramic State Store and IPFS Repo.
+Once your [placeholder] is reviewed, you will be connected to the Ceramic network and the [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).

     !!! info ""

-        Mainnet nodes will not run immediately after start up until your IP address is added to the allow list for the 3Box hosted anchor service and your PR to the peerlist is merged.
+        Mainnet nodes will not run immediately after start up until your [placeholder] is reviewed and your IP address is added to the allow list for the 3Box hosted anchor service.

 ## Running the Daemon